hughmancoder/Automated_Hvf_Grading/README.md

 ### Algorithmic Criteria

+  An eye was deemed to have progressed if there was a new cluster of visual field defects that were reproduced in a consecutive field (but not necessarily the same visual field locations).
+A cluster of visual field defects was defined as 3 contiguous points abnormal in the pattern deviation probability plot at P < 5%, at least one of which is P< 1%.
+If the GHT was “Outside Normal Limits” or the global PSD was P < 5% on the two consecutive HVFs, then the individual points only needed to be abnormal on the pattern deviation probability plot at P < 5%.

+  In other words:

   category 2) A cluster of at least 3 contiguous points in the same region depressed at P < 5%, with at least one these < 1%

   category 3) A cluster of at least 3 contiguous points in the same region depressed at P < 5% AND (GHT = Outside Normal Limits OR PSD = P < 5%)